cpp-best-practices/gui_starter_template/README.md

     $ ccmake ..

-Once ccmake has finished setting up, press 'c' to configure the project.
+Once `ccmake` has finished setting up, press 'c' to configure the project, press 'g' to generate, and 'q' to quit.

+### Build
 Once you have selected all the options you would like to use, you can build the
 project: